 Pork loin is a larger, roast-style cut.
 It does better with roasting and slow cooking methods.
 The loin is cut from the back of the hog.
-It is a lean piece of meat, however it usually has a thick fat cap on the top.
+It is a lean piece of meat, however, it usually has a thick fat cap on the top.

-You may see it called center cut pork loin roast, center cut pork roast or pork center loin roast.
+You may see pork loin called center cut pork loin roast, center cut pork roast or pork center loin roast.
 In our part of the world it’s simply called pork loin.
 I can buy a whole loin or a half.
 The half is what you’re looking for for this recipe.
 They usually range between 3 and 5 lbs.

 It’s definitely important not to confuse pork loin and pork tenderloin when making a recipe.
 They are very different cuts of meat.
 The success of your recipe depends on choosing the correct one.

 Pork loin: Be sure to choose a pork loin.
-For this recipe you want it around 3 to 4 pounds.
+For your Maple Mustard Pork Loin recipe you want the pork loin to be around 3 to 4 pounds.
 Don’t be scared off by that thick fat cap.
 It renders well and that melty fat carries seasonings and moisture down into the meat as it cooks.
 Excess can be removed after cooking.

 Pure maple syrup: The real thing.
 This is so important.
 You’ll be extremely disappointed if you try to make this with pancake syrup.
 Pure maple syrup is loaded with nutrients and its own distinct flavor.
 It adds sweetness in a healthier way than any refined sugar.
 It can be Grade A or Grade B. A is taken earlier in the season, is lighter in color and has less maple flavor than Grade B. It also has fewer minerals than Grade B. Grade B has a much stronger maple flavor, is thicker and is loaded with minerals.
 Choose the one you like best.
 I had Grade A on hand when creating this recipe.
 But, if I can find it and afford it, I LOVE Grade B. Yum!

-Slow Cooking Maple Mustard Pork Loin
+salt Slow Cooking Maple Mustard Pork Loin

 When using a slow cooker, the general rule of thumb for most recipes is 4 hours on high or 6-8 hours on low.
 And overall, that typically gets you by.

-Begin checking the internal temperature of the meat at 2 hours.
+Begin checking the internal temperature of your crock pot pork loin at 2 hours.
 If it hasn’t reached the USDA recommended internal temperature of 145° F, put the lid back on and check again every 10 or 15 minutes.